 Refuges usually keep their address secret to protect people living there.

 You can usually stay as long as you need to – though some refuges have a time limit.
 Staff will help you to move you back to a safe settled home when you leave the refuge.

 Who they're for

 Refuges are for women and children at risk of domestic abuse, violence or threats.
-You can bring children but some refuges won't accept boys over the age of 13 or 14.

 How much they cost